pedrottimark/ts-weeks-2018/a-2/README.md

 1. In Terminal: `yarn test 13-template-literals`
 2. In your code editor, open the `src/13-template-literals.spec.js` file, and then:
-3. **Both collaboratively**, add a `describe` block with tests for nouns like `goose/geese` or `mouse/mice` which have a separate plural form instead of a plural suffix, and then write an alternative version of `pluralize` function.
+3. **Both collaboratively**, add a `describe` block with tests for nouns like `goose/geese` or `mouse/mice` which have a separate singular and plural form, and then write an alternative version of `pluralize` function.
 4. **Each individually**, add a `describe` block with a function and tests of your choice for an application-specific template string.
 For example:
     * Date format
     * Currency format